ISI-MIP/attrici/README.md

 The Singular Spectrum Analysis included in ATTRICI comes from [pyts](https://pyts.readthedocs.io/en/stable/generated/pyts.decomposition.SingularSpectrumAnalysis.html).

+## Funding

+This project has received funding from the European Union's HORIZON Research and Innovation Actions Programme under Grant Agreement No. 101135481 (COMPASS).

 ## License

 This code is licensed under GPLv3, see the [LICENSE.txt](https://github.com/ISI-MIP/attrici/blob/main/LICENSE.txt).